clintonboys/clintonboys.github.io/emma-chisit/index.md

 27/6/15: Scraped marginal seat data from Ghost Who Votes.
 Planning to combine this with clustering.

+9/7/15: Started work on including marginal polls in the model.

 **Where can I see the source code?**

 I'm keeping everything open source.
 It's all available on the [Github repo](https://github.com/clintonboys/emma-chisit) for this project.